rtlabs-com/p-net/doc/creating_gsdml_files.rst

 A GSD (General Station Description) file is an XML file describing a Profinet IO-Device.
 The XML-based language is called GSDML (GSD Markup Language).

+A single GSDML file describes a single VendorID and ProductID combination.
+A family of devices can be described in the same file; Then they will share the ProductID but have different DAP (head module) ID values.

 For Profinet members, the "Profinet GSD Checker" tool is available for download.
 It contains GSD example files showing different aspects of the file format.